belovanna/belovanna.github.io/_posts/2018-02-28-working-with-databases-in-R.md

 # Laziness

-*Dplyr* is tryign to be as lazy as possible.
+*Dplyr* is trying to be as lazy as possible.
 And this is a good thing: it never pools the data unless we specifically ask for it. *Dplyr* delays an ongoing task until the last possible moment (it collects everything together and then sends it in one step).

 > Example: